jermwormza/HBOX-IoT-Cloud-Data-Sharing/Project Notes.md

 # HBOX Remote loop control Project Notes

+## Introduction

+This Guide has been written to aid in the setup of HNC HBOX equipment to write and read variables through the Cloud Data Center.
+The author is not an expert on these devices and has forged through the available documentation and help to achieve the task.
+I cannot comment on the security of IoT Cloud other than to say the communication and pairing of devices seems to have reasonable levels of security.

 ## The IoT Cloud

 The IoT Cloud is a cloud based management tool that allows one to manage and monitor multiple devices remotely, either using the Web interface (limited functionality) or using the Device Manager Tool Upload/Download Projects, Change Settings etc.